 Faithful Generosity Story Shelf

 This story collection highlights congregations and other religious groups who are using their assets and resources in creative ways as an expression of faithful giving.
-Each story is short enough to read and discussed during a committee meeting or other group gathering.
+Each story is short enough to read and discuss during a committee meeting or other group gathering.
 Use these accessible vignettes to spark new questions, conversation, and imagination with your leaders about funds, buildings, land, and other resources in your care.
 If you know a story that should be included in the Story Shelf, suggest it here.

 Read stories about: